odino/redtable/README.md

-Redtable will excel in those cases where you'd like to use redis as (mostly) a cache, but are struggling to scale -- as it combines a very lightweight, multi-threaded redis-compliant server with the low-latency of BigTable.
+Redtable will excel in those cases where you'd like to use redis as (mostly) a cache, but are struggling to scale -- as it combines a very lightweight, multi-threaded redis-speaking server with the low-latency of BigTable.

 ### Why not using BigTable's GC as a way to implement key expiration?